Quantum walks under superposition of causal order

-It is known that BLP measure requires optimization over the initial pair of states so that the measure is maximized over those pair of states.
-It was shown \cite{breuer2009measure,hinarejos2014chirality} that the $\ket{+}$ and $\ket{-}$ happen to be the pair of states that maximize the BLP measure, hence the choice of our coin states.
+where $D(t) \equiv D\left(\rho_1(t), \rho_2(t)\right) $, as defined in Eq.~\eqref{eq:tracedistance}, and $\rho_{1,2}(t)$ are the two coin states at time $t$ [see Eq.~\eqref{eq:reducedcoinchannel}].
+It is known that BLP measure requires optimization over the initial pair of states.
+In our simulations, it was seen that this measure was maximized for the $\ket{+}$ and $\ket{-}$ states, hence the choice of our coin states. \bla At this point, it is important to note that BLP measure can give false positive values under a trace-decreasing CP map \cite{filippov2021trace}.
+Thus, we must re-normalize the dynamical map induced on the coin space at each step. \bla

-Now, we show that the reduced dynamics of the coin is more non-Markovian according BLP measure when the walk is causally activated.
-When the quantum walks obey a specific causal order with switch state being in either $\ket{0}$ or $\ket{1}$, then we observe causal asymmetry \cite{thompson2018causal} in the dynamics of reduced coin state.
-That is, a specific temporal order of coin arrangement causes dynamics to be more non-Markovian than the other, in our case the reverse of the former.
-However, we see that when the dynamics are used in a superposition of temporal order, we observe a Parrondo-like effect for non-Markovian dynamics.
-This behavior continues as the period of the walk increases, and the measure of non-Markovianity is found to saturate to a value as number of periods is increased.
-This is illustrated in Fig.~(\ref{fig:BLPvPeriods}).
+A specific temporal order of coin arrangement causes dynamics to be more non-Markovian than the other, in our case the reverse of the former.
+However, we see that when the dynamics are used in a superposition of temporal order, we observe an interesting aspect peculiar to periodic quantum walks: the Non-Markovianity of the coin dynamics tends to match the trend for one particular causal order.
+We also see that the degree of non-Markovianity (computed via the BLP measure) under Superposition of causal order is limited by the non-Markovianity of the temporal variant with higher non-Markovian character.